rahulbshrestha/Sieve-of-Eratosthenes/README.md

 # Sieve-of-Eratosthenes
-Implemeting a visual Sieve of Eratosthenes with Javascript
+Implemeting a visual representation of the Sieve of Eratosthenes with Javascript